How to Make a Budget You Can Actually Stick To: A Step by Step Guide

 You can do with a helping hand.
 It can be your spouse, child or family member.
 Work with someone who understands budgeting and is willing to help.

 You should ideally choose a partner who is interested in saving.
 If the other person is a spender then you may end up having issues with each other.
+Having someone to keep you accountable can go a long way.

-Try To Keep It Entertaining or Rewarding
+Try to Keep it Entertaining or Rewarding

 This will push you to put your best foot forward and motivate you to stick to a budget.